deepakkumar1997/deepakkumar1997/README.md

 - 👋 Hi, I’m @deepakkumar
 - 👀 I’m interested in ...
-Data science
+Machine Learning
 - 🌱 I’m currently learning ...
 DSA
 - 💞️ I’m looking to collaborate on ...
-Data Science projects
+ML projects
 - 📫 How to reach me ...mail me at pandeydeepak.kumar1997@gmail.com

 <!---